-- a) Protect biodiversity value and minimise the fragmentation of habitats; - b) Maximise opportunities for restoration and enhancement of natural habitats; - c) Incorporate beneficial biodiversity and geological conservation features where appropriate which are positively managed; and - d) Include green infrastructure where appropriate (see policy PUBDM7).
+- a) Protect biodiversity value and minimise the fragmentation of habitats; - b) Maximise opportunities for restoration and enhancement of natural habitats; - c) Incorporate beneficial biodiversity and geological conservation features where appropriate; and - d) Include green infrastructure where appropriate.

-Proposals on previously developed/brownfield land may require surveys to determine if the site has open mosaic habitat of intrinsic biodiversity value48.
+Proposals on previously developed/brownfield land may require surveys to determine if the site has open mosaic habitat on previously developed land.
 If the assessment then concludes that the site is of high environmental value, the design of the scheme is required to protect and enhance these areas and/or design appropriate compensation and off site mitigation measures.